Rugby School Thailand

 St Andrew's Green Valley is part of Cognita Schools — around 80 schools across eight countries, serving roughly 40,000 students.
 Comparable scale to Regents' Nord Anglia network, with similar global-mobility benefits: clean academic transfer between Cognita schools if your family relocates, shared curriculum standards, internal teacher development.
 The trade-off is the same as with Nord Anglia — some pedagogical decisions are made at the network level rather than by the local school leadership.

 St Andrew's carries EDT Gold (Education Development Trust) accreditation — a thorough external audit covering achievement, personal development, teaching, learning, curriculum, and facilities.
 Gold is the top tier of EDT's framework.
-It is not the same as CIS (Council of International Schools); Garden International Rayong is the only school in the region with CIS.
+It is not the same as CIS (Council of International Schools); Garden International Rayong, Regents Pattaya, and Rugby Thailand are CIS members in this directory.
 Whether EDT Gold or CIS matters more depends on the universities your child targets — both are recognised by Russell Group, Ivy League, and continental European admissions teams.

 Ban Chang is the Rayong-province sub-district immediately east of U-Tapao airport, about 30 minutes south of central Pattaya — same area as Garden International.
 For most Pattaya families, this is a real daily bus commitment — not walkable, not even short.
 Add school-bus fees to the budget (per the school's published schedule).